A letter from a British aristocrat who survived the sinking of the Titanic fetched thousands of dollars in a Boston auction.

 "According to the way we’ve been treated by England on our return we didn’t seem to have done the right thing in being saved at all!!!!
-Isn’t it disgraceful.”
+Isn’t it disgraceful?”

 The couple fell under harsh criticism when it emerged they escaped to safety aboard Titanic’s Lifeboat No. 1 with only a dozen passengers, including seven crewmen, despite having the capacity for 40 people.
-The first-class couple was alleged to have bribed the crew in order not go back to rescue other survivors.
+The first-class couple was alleged to have bribed the crew in order not to go back to rescue other survivors.

 However, a British inquiry would later determine that the claims were unfounded.
 The couple was the only passengers called to testify.